 - Masonry bits

 Note: this tutorial is limited to ceramic tiles as the pictures show.
-Similar methods should work for other kinds of tile surfaces, but I have only experimented extensively with ceramic tiles.
+Similar methods should work for another type of tile surface, but you will likely need diamond-tipped drill bits for porcelain tiles or glass tiles or natural stone tiles.
+Don’t worry, a diamond bit is not as expensive as it sounds.
 Also, whatever kind of tile you are using, I recommend practicing on a scrap piece before you begin on your wall!

 And how about a very warm welcome for my dad, my new hand model? 😉